SelfCareMap

 1. Builds Functional Strength Through Suspension Resistance

 Aerial yoga uses the hammock as a prop to support or challenge the body, creating instability that engages stabilizing muscles often neglected in traditional floor-based yoga.
-When you’re suspended, your core, shoulders, arms, and grip must work harder to maintain balance and control.
+When you are suspended, your core, shoulders, arms, and grip must work harder to maintain balance and control.
 Poses like the aerial plank, inverted bow, or flying warrior require significant upper body and core engagement, leading to improved muscular endurance and functional strength.

 2. Enhances Flexibility with Supported Stretching

 One of the most celebrated benefits of aerial yoga is its ability to deepen stretches safely and effectively.
 The hammock acts as a supportive tool, allowing you to ease into poses that might be too intense or inaccessible on the floor.
 For example, in a supported backbend or forward fold, the fabric cradles your body, enabling you to relax into the stretch without straining.
+This support allows the muscles to release more naturally, as the brain perceives a safer environment when the body is held by the silk.

 This gentle support encourages greater range of motion over time, particularly in the spine, hips, and shoulders.
 Inversions like the aerial pigeon or cocoon pose use gravity to decompress the spine and gently traction the joints, promoting spinal health and releasing tension in tight areas.
-Over time, consistent practice leads to noticeable improvements in flexibility—without the risk of overstretching, thanks to the hammock’s supportive nature.
+Traction is a process where the joints are gently pulled apart, which creates space for blood flow and nutrients to reach the intervertebral discs.

 3. Improves Spinal Health and Posture

-Additionally, the practice encourages awareness of alignment.
+Additionally, the practice encourages a deep awareness of alignment.
 As you learn to engage your core and shoulders to stabilize in the hammock, you develop better posture habits that carry over into daily life.
-The result?
-Taller stance, reduced neck and shoulder tension, and a greater sense of bodily ease.
+The hammock acts as a tactile guide, helping you feel where your shoulders are in relation to your hips.
+If your alignment is off, the hammock will often signal this through a shift in balance, forcing you to make micro-adjustments to find your center.

 4. Boosts Body Awareness and Mind-Muscle Connection